Marlins vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jazz Chisholm and the Miami Marlins take the field on Sunday at LoanDepot park against Justin Steele, who is projected to start for the Chicago Cubs.
-First pitch will be at 12:05 PM ET.
+Cody Bellinger and the Chicago Cubs will play Luis Arraez and the Miami Marlins on Friday at Wrigley Field, at 2:20 PM ET.

-The Marlins are +125 moneyline underdogs for this matchup against the Cubs (-150).
-The contest's over/under is set at 8 runs.
+The Marlins are listed as +135 moneyline underdogs in this matchup with the Cubs (-165).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.